apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

         return batch
 ```

-We have concluded the architecting part of the network, so now we can actually
+You have concluded the architecting part of the network, so now you can actually
-create an instance from the architecture.
-As we have seen previously in this
+build an instance from that architecture for training.
+As you have [seen
+previously]() in this
-course, to be able to use the network we need to initialize the parameters and
+course, to be able to use the network you need to initialize the parameters and
 hybridize the model.

 ```{.python .input}